masoud-bahamin/bahamino-store-React-TS-Tailwind/README.md

 <img src="https://github.com/masoud-bahamin/bahamino-store-React-TS-Tailwind/blob/main/img/store1.png?raw=true" style="width : 700px"/>

 # React + TypeScript + Vite + Tailwid

-https://store.bahamin.online/
+you can see this page online here : https://store.bahamin.online/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.